wkerneck/testrepo/README.md

-# testrepo
+# stat6306introdatascience
-SMU - Intro to Data Science Project Folder
+This folder contains project, files and material related to course